Officer Chris Rondeau

 Chris’s Master Chief, a man he highly respected, was retiring from the Coast Guard and he wanted to make him a knife.
 This time he was going to do it right – he was going to make his first “real” knife.
 Chris ordered a small piece of high carbon, 1095 cutlery steel.
 He began to work the metal – shaping and grinding it.
 To finish the knife properly it needed to be heat treated, but Chris had no fire!
 So, Chris began to build his own forge.
 With little money or knowledge Chris made do with some fire bricks and small sticks.
 He learned through books and his father in-law that the metal is hot enough when you hold a magnet to it and it is no longer magnetic, then you quench it in oil.
 It worked!
 He did it!
 Chris’ Master Chief is still using that knife to this day on his elk hunting trips.

 Chris was on to something.
 He could make the knives he always wanted but could not afford.
 Nice blades with beautiful handles at a fraction of the cost.
 He began to study the craft in depth, learning about the metals and their durability.
 He studied the intricacies of applying heat in the right way to strengthen the edge while keeping the back soft.
 Chris learned through trial and error too, trashing many blades during the process.
-Chris was determined and his skills improved.
+Chris was determined, his skills improved and he built a new forge.
 He had the goal of being able to pass the arduous standards of the American Bladesmith’s Society Test, which you may recognize from the TV competition series “Forged in Fire”.
 The test is rigorous and made up of four parts.
 First, cut a free hanging 1” thick rope in one single stroke.
 Second, chop a 2x4 in half – twice.
 Third, shave hairs with the blade immediately after chopping.
 And finally, bend the blade 90° to test heat treatment.
 After years of self-education and dedication to his craft, his knives can pass this test!

 Lo and behold, Swamp Hollow Forge was born.
 Now, Chris is forging all kinds of knives: choppers, skinners, hunters.
 He makes specialty knives like Karambits, Damascus hunters and Bowies.
 Chris Rondeau is a shining example of never letting go of your passions.

-Check out more of his beautiful craftsmanship on Swamp Hollow Forge.
+Check out more of his beautiful craftsmanship at Swamp Hollow Forge.